ramajaradat/Jordanian-currency-detection/README.md

 Input Data: Prepare your input data, in this case, images video ,real time webcam or any link foe image or video  of Jordanian currency, ensuring they are in a compatible format and quality for the chosen model.

 Model Inference: Utilize Roboflow  inference capabilities to process the input images through the selected pre-trained model.
-This step will generate predictions or insights based on the model's understanding of the input data. please follow this Roboflow Demo.(https://universe.roboflow.com/jordanian-detection/jd-coins-detect/dataset/4)
+This step will generate predictions or insights based on the model's understanding of the input data. please follow this Roboflow Demo.[RoboFlow Demo](https://universe.roboflow.com/jordanian-detection/jd-coins-detect/dataset/4)

 ## Presentation
-For more details, please refer to our presentation <a href="https://prezi.com/p/edit/rob86aji2seu/">here</a>
+For more details, please refer to our presentation [presentation](https://prezi.com/p/edit/w9xjp2wqfrti/)